-Shortlisted for the 2018 Pushkin House Russian Book Prize, Victoria Lomasko's 'Other Russias' is propelled by the idea that everyone has a story worth telling.
+Commended by the judges for the 2018 Pushkin House Russian Book Prize, and given a special award for 'Best Book in Translation', Victoria Lomasko's 'Other Russias' is propelled by the idea that everyone has a story worth telling.
 For the past eight years, graphic artist and activist Victoria Lomasko has been travelling around Russia and talking to people as she draws their stories.
 She spent time in dying villages where schoolteachers outnumber students; she stayed with sex workers in the city of Nizhny Novgorod; she went to juvenile prisons and spoke to kids who have no contact with the outside world; and she attended every major political rally in Moscow.
 The result is an extraordinary portrait of Russia in the Putin years - a country full of people who have been left behind, many of whom are determined to fight for their rights and for progress against impossible odds.

 Tell us about your background: why did you become a graphic artist?

 I never made such a decision consciously.
 It just happened to be this way.
 One day I started doing graphic reportage (I prefer this term).
 There wasn’t a discussion in my family about me becoming an artist – my artist father had decided on that even before I was born.
 I was never though attracted to easel painting – if I needed to draw, I would rather draw in the graphic design format.
 I wanted to become a book illustrator when I was a teenage girl.
 I graduated from Moscow State Print University as a “book artist”.
 After that I spent several years as a commercial magazine illustrator, also trying to do something in the sphere of contemporary art.
 I felt happy, everything fell into place, only when graphic text appeared in my work.
 With each work text acquires a more and more important role – it is not just some commentary to drawings, as it used to be the case in the beginning, but the drawings themselves become illustrations to the text.

 Who are the artists who have inspired you?